Shaista005/Shaista005/README.md

-- 👋 Hi, I’m @Shaista005
+- 👋 Hi, I’m Shaista Ali
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Testing in Blockchain Tech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blockchain Technologies
-- 📫 How to reach me ...
+- 📫 How to reach me shaista005@gmail.com

 <!---
 Shaista005/Shaista005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.